Caring for Your Skin...Inside and Out

 - Dry Brushing — This form of exfoliation targets the entire body and can even be used on your face.
 Not to mention, dry brushing boosts blood circulation to the skin.
 There are plenty of dry brushing kits on Amazon with varying handle lengths and sizes for various areas.

 - Dry Brushing Tip: Use long strokes or circular motions to brush your entire body starting at the soles of your feet, working your way up.
 Remember to always brush towards the heart!

 I love to draw a warm bath, apply a face mask, and settle in for a soak.
 Most masks are designed to deep clean your pores, exfoliate, and/or nourish your skin with anti-inflammatory and antioxidant nutrients.
 Thankfully, I’ve got you covered with the perfect hydrating mask!

 My two-piece mask is infused with plant-based collagen, brown seaweed extract, and amino acids that penetrate the deepest layers of your skin and encourage collagen synthesis.
 It’s perfect for revitalizing your skin before a night out — or as a cooling and comforting act of self-care after to keep your face plump and hydrated.

 And unlike toning and moisturizing that are required daily, a mask once or twice a week is usually all you need to keep your skin healthy and beautiful.

 To Sum it Up…

 When your skin looks and feels good, you have more confidence to face the world.
-And it also boosts your mood.
+And it even boosts your mood.
 So if you want that “plump and glow” look, you must nourish your skin from both the inside and out.
-This means staying hydrated, eating nutrient rich foods, and sticking to natural skincare products that gently cleanse, tone, moisturize and exfoliate your skin.
+This means staying hydrated, eating nutrient rich foods, and sticking to natural skincare products that gently cleanse, tone, moisturize, and exfoliate your skin.

 Keep thinking big and living BOLD!